 The completed garden became a serene and idyllic strolling environment with koi ponds and a 12-mat teahouse.
 It’s now home to the annual Festival of Tea.

 After the death of Ellamae, the property was placed in probate because there were no heirs.
 It was eventually purchased by Gamelia Haddad, who was a local art dealer.
 It was all sold off except for the garden and Haddad built a small home for herself next to it.

 After her death, the garden went into disrepair.
 Haddad’s son and his wife later restored it and made it handicapped accessible.
 The original teahouse had been destroyed in a fire but a new one was rebuilt.
 The garden is now listed on the National Register of Historic Places and is a Historical Landmark.

 Tea Ceremony and Matcha tea

 After walking around the garden, taking photos, and tasting samples from the Festival of tea vendors, I entered the teahouse for the 1 pm tea ceremony.
 Japanese women in authentic kimonos (made at a shop in Pasadena) greeted us.
 One of them showed us a water spout where guests are traditionally asked to wash their hands.

 Before entering, we left our shoes at the door, put on socks, and sat on the floor.

 We learned how matcha tea is prepared.
 It’s important that you use the proper tools.
 Matcha is powdered green tea filled with powerful antioxidants that will boost your immune system.
 It’s even recommended for patients undergoing chemotherapy.

 As we were being served, each geisha bowed and we bowed back.
 Then we held the bowl with one hand underneath to steady it.
 Before we sipped we turned the bowl counterclockwise 180 degrees.
 When we were finished we turned the bowl back 180 degrees.
-After the bowls were retrieved we repeated our exchange of bows.
+After the bowls were retrieved we repeated our exchange of bowls.

-Matcha Tea is also wonderful served cold.
+Matcha Tea can also be served cold.
 Put ½ teaspoon of powder into a bottle and shake it.
 You can mix it with foods as well like yogurt or ice cream.

 Pu-erh tea lecture